-These American developments have generally not been matched in continental Europe, and the implicit challenge of the American negation of the historic trend has often caused а harsh response.
-This is nowhere more evident than in telecommunications.
-Here, the typical European system is a classic semisocialized intermixture of private and public interests that has worked reasonably well in the past.
-In America, the twin developments of market ideology and technology accelerated each other so that the existing institutional forms -- the regulated domestic AT&T monopoly, the segmented international service, the three television network system -have been swept away, while an impressive renaissance in electronic information technology and and entrepreneurialism is underway.
+These American developments generally not been matched continental Europe, and the implicit challenge of the American negation the historic trend has often caused harsh response.
+This iв nowhere evident than telecommunications.
+Here, the typical European system is a classic semisocialized intermixture of private public interests that has worked reasonably well in the past, America. the twin developments ideology and technology accelerated each other 80 that the existing institutional forms regulated domestic AT&T monopoly, the segmented international service, the three television network system have been swept away, while impressive renaissance in electronic and information technology entrepreneurialism is underway.
 Technology has been an argument for a lowering of barriers.
-In Europe, home-grown technology has progressed more cautiously, as have institutional changes.
-Technological progress has been used an argument in favor of as а centrally planned, technically compatible, and economically efficient monopoly system, as for example in the case of the ISDN, the central element of future European telecommunications infrastructure.
-At the same time that the United States has dismembered its primary telephone carrier AT&T, France has nationalized much of its electric telecommunications and equipment industry, and in effect created an analogue of the old Bell System: а vertically integrated complex of equipment manufacturing coupled with telecommunications transmission а monopoly and an R&D laboratory, decentralized but government controlled.
-Thus, at the same time the AT&T telecommunications that monopoly in the United States has been divested into several component parts, the French have done the opposite and have assembled, for the first time, the major elements of telecommunications under one ownership.
+In Europe, home-grown technology has progressed cautiously, as institutional changes.
+Technological progress has been used an argument in favor of centrally planned, technically compatible, and economically efficient monopoly system, as for example in the case of the ISDN, the central element of future European telecommunications infrastructure.
+At the same time that the United States has dismembered its primary telephone carrier AT&T, France has nationalized much of its electric telecommunications equipment industry, and in effect created an analogue of the old Bell System: vertically integrated complex equipment manufacturing coupled with telecommunications transmission monopoly and an R&D laboratory, decentralized but government controlled.
+Thus, at the same time the AT&T telecommunications monopoly in the United States has been divested into several component parts, the French have done the opposite and have assembled, for the first time, the major elements of telecommunications under one ownership.